-Levels of support Pre-K ESE:
+Levels of support for Pre-K children with special needs:

 When planning interventions and supports, it is important to take into consideration the amount of assistance a child needs to be successful.
 In both general and special education, it is becoming common to use tiered support frameworks.
 These are referred to by many different terms.
-Again, when working with preschool children the terminology is not so important; but the concept of providing the correct amount and type of support to increase chances of a child's success is essential.
+Again, when working with Pre-K children the terminology is not so important; but the concept of providing the correct amount and type of support to increase chances of a child's success is essential.